longturn/freeciv21/docs/Modding/Rulesets/overview.rst

 specifies in which directory the ruleset files are to be found.

 The ruleset files in the data directory are user-editable, so you can modify them to create modified or custom rulesets (without having to recompile Freeciv21).
-It is suggested that you `don't` edit the existing files in the "civ2civ3", "classic", "experimental", "multiplayer", "alien", "civ1", or "civ2" directories, but rather copy them to another directory and edit the copies.
+It is suggested that you `do not` edit the existing files in the "civ2civ3", "classic", "experimental", "multiplayer", "alien", "civ1", or "civ2" directories, but rather copy them to another directory and edit the copies.
 This is so that its clear when you are using modified rules and not the standard ones.

 The format used in the ruleset files should be fairly self-explanatory.
 A few points:

-* The files are not all independent, since eg, units depend on advances specified in the techs file.
+* The files are not all independent, since e.g., units depend on advances specified in the techs file.

 * Units have a field, "roles", which is like "flags", but determines which units are used in various circumstances of the game (rather than intrinsic properties of the unit).
 See comments in :file:`common/unit.h`

-- Rulesets must be in UTF-8; translatable texts should be American English ASCII.
+* Rulesets must be in UTF-8.
+Translatable texts should be American English (en_US).

 Restrictions and Limitations
 ============================